bsmith89/longev-mgen/README.md

 There is also good evidence of nucleotide (synonymous and non-synonymous) variation between strains.
 TODO: How do I demonstrate this?
 TODO: What is the average amino-acid identity in shared genes?

+The 16S gene recovered with each genome, does it share a V4 region?
+I believe the answer is yes, but that there are variants at other positions.
+Interestingly, this would suggest that the V4 region has shared variation at several sites, despite differing outside of the V4 (TODO: can we see this in the samtools pileup results?)
+Does it make sense for the V4 regions to not differ in the recovered sequence while they clearly differ in the 16S amplicon results at each site?

+Can we assert that any of the strain differences in gene content are real and not just the result of incomplete recovery?
+Does the sequencing depth lend credence?

+TODO: Should we talk about the apparent presence of a phage in the OTU-1 genome at UT?